 In general, the weather is fairly consistent and pleasant year-round in Anaheim.
 This is one area where ‘it does not depend.’
 For most of the year, weather is decidedly better at Disneyland Resort.

 As far as in-park costs go, Disneyland Resort and Walt Disney World are comparably priced.
 Ticket prices are about the same, as are food prices and souvenirs.
-Disneyland Resort does not have multiple hotel tiers, so if you stay at one of the three Disneyland Resort hotels, expect to pay a lot per night of your stay (about as much as you’d pay at a Walt Disney World Deluxe Resort).
+Disneyland Resort does not have multiple hotel tiers, so if you stay at one of the three Disneyland Resort hotels, expect to pay a lot per night of your stay–potentially more than you’d spend on a Deluxe Resort at Walt Disney World.

-Walt Disney World’s Moderate and Value Resorts are less expensive.
-However, off-site hotels are Disneyland Resort are much more conveniently located to the parks than off-site Walt Disney World hotels.
-We typically pay less for our off-site hotel at Disneyland Resort than we do for our on-site Walt Disney World hotel, and that off-site hotel is closer to the parks at Disneyland Resort than the hotels at which we stay in Walt Disney World!
+Again, the big potential difference comes in staying off-site at Disneyland, where you can get a third party hotel within walking distance at a reasonable cost.
+In fact, we typically pay less for our off-site hotel at Disneyland Resort than we do for our on-site Walt Disney World hotel, and those off-site hotels are, on average, closer to the parks at Disneyland Resort than the hotels at which we stay in Walt Disney World!
 It’s touched upon above, but it’s important to know that not all Walt Disney World hotels are conveniently located.

-Other costs are going to vary widely depending upon where you live and what else you plan to do.
-Don’t just assume that because you live closer to one resort complex, that airfare to that one will be cheaper.
+Oh, and don’t assume that just because you live closer to one resort complex, that airfare to that one will be cheaper.
 As a general rule, that seems to be true, but there are exceptions.
-We live in Indianapolis, and airfare for each of our Disneyland Resort trips this year has been cheaper than airfare for our Walt Disney World trips.
+We often find that airfare can be less expensive to Disneyland than to Walt Disney World.
 It helps that there are four airports near Disneyland Resort–make sure to check flights into each of them.
+Other costs are going to vary widely depending upon where you live and what else you plan to do.

-Okay, I think that covers the big differences and should provide a nice basis to help potential guests figure out whether Disneyland Resort or Walt Disney World is right for them.
+Ultimately, that should cover the biggest differences and provide a nice basis to help potential guests figure out whether Disneyland Resort or Walt Disney World is right for them.
 As mentioned numerous times throughout this article, this is mostly high level differences, and doesn’t attempt to focus on the myriad of specific differences between the resorts.

-Before you scream, “YOU IDIOT, HOW DID YOU FORGET HEIMLICH’S CHEW CHEW TRAIN?
+Before you scream, “YOU IDIOT, HOW DID YOU FORGET TRICERATOP SPIN?
 THAT IS SUCH AN IMPORTANT ATTRACTION TO ME!” in the comments, remember that this article would have to be 10 times as long as it is to focus on every little difference, and then it probably would be a bit overwhelming to a first time guest.
 However, if you do have some specific differences that you think are important, I encourage you to share them in the comments.

 That’s what the comments are there for, and anyone contemplating a trip would probably be well-served by getting a different take on the comparison, anyway.
 I just ask that you be respectful and reasoned in your thoughts.
 This isn’t a place for turf wars or conjecture.